 You sometimes even start to sweat when eating spicy foods, because your body perceives a temperature increase.
 The brain signals that your body needs to cool down as if you had worked hard.
 If you want to reduce sweating, you could try by avoiding spicy foods.

 b) Caffeinated drinks.
 It is nothing new that caffeine is a stimulant.
 Why else would you drink coffee beside of the good taste?
 In most cases, people drink coffee to avoid getting tired or sleepy.
 Caffeine triggers your heart rate, your brain activity, and your digestive system to boost them and help them stay “awake”.

 At the same time, caffeine triggers your sweat glands, since it is a stimulant for the nervous system.
 Some people sweat more due to drinking too many caffeinated drinks.

-I recommend to drink water instead of coffee if you suffer from hyperhidrosis.
+I recommend drinking water instead of coffee if you suffer from hyperhidrosis.

 c) Alcoholic beverages and cigarettes.
 Caffeinated drinks, alcohol, and cigarettes do the same to your body: They increase the heart rate.
 Your blood vessels are dilated which causes your brain to signal a needed cool down, which in turn triggers the sweat glands to start doing their job.